mindspore-ai/docs/install/mindspore_ascend310_install_binary_en.md

 9
 ```

-It is indicated that MindSpore is successfully installed.
+The preceding information indicates that MindSpore is successfully installed.